Need car parts? Select your vehicle

 Reading Time: 4 minutes

-What Does the P2015 Code Mean?
+What the P2015 Code Means

 car engine control module

-Intake Manifold Runner Control System
+How the Intake Manifold Runner Control (IMRC) System Works

-What are the Possible Causes of the P2015 Code?
+Common Causes of the P2015 Code

-• Failing IMRC actuator/solenoid
+• Failing IMRC actuator or solenoid

-• PCM issues, such as outdated software
+• PCM issues, including outdated or faulty software

 How to Diagnose the P2015 Code